-A review of the documentation in the record fails to establish the existence of extreme hardship to the applicant's wife caused by the applicant's inadmissibility to the United States.
-Having found the applicant statutorily ineligible for relief, no purpose would be served in discussing whether he merits a waiver as a matter of discretion.
+A review of the documentation in the record fails to establish the existence of extreme hardship to the applicant's husband caused by the applicant's inadmissibility to the United States.
+Having found the applicant statutorily ineligible for relief, no purpose would be served in discussing whether she merits a waiver as a matter of discretion.

-In proceedings for application for waiver of grounds of inadmissibility under section 212(a)(9)(B)(v) of the Act, the burden of proving eligibility remains entirely with the applicant.
+In proceedings for application for waiver of grounds of inadmissibility, the burden of proving eligibility remains entirely with the applicant.
 See Section 291 of the Act, 8 U.S.C. § 1361.
 Here, the applicant has not met that burden.
 Accordingly, the appeal will be dismissed.